Press Contact

 Get ZMR Maps

-• Zonda’s snapshot markets were split between 10% overperforming, 60% average, and 30% underperforming, marking a slight shift up from last month.
-Among Zonda’s top 50 major markets, 42% were overperforming, 38% were average, and 20% were underperforming.
+• Zonda’s snapshot markets were split between 10% overperforming, 20% average, and 70% underperforming, marking a notable downshift from last month.
+Among Zonda’s top 50 major markets, 32% were overperforming, 34% were average, and 34% were underperforming.

 • Importantly, the ZMR does not account for what it takes to sell a home.
 For example, securing a sale might still feel difficult in a significantly overperforming market, but if incentives offered result in a sale, we count the sale.

-Supplementing our data with a monthly survey Zonda conducts, 35% of builders lowered prices in April, 49% held prices flat, and 16% raised prices.
-In March, for comparison, 32% of builders lowered prices MOM, 53% held prices flat, and 15% increased prices.
+Supplementing our data with a monthly survey Zonda conducts, 38% of builders lowered prices in May, 57% held prices flat, and 6% raised prices.
+In April, for comparison, 35% of builders lowered prices MOM, 49% held prices flat, and 16% increased prices.

 Incentives are still common in today’s housing market to help address the affordability constraints for buyers.
-In April, 56% of new home communities offered incentives on to-be-built homes and 75% on quick move-in supply.
+In May, 57% of new home communities offered incentives on to-be-built homes and 75% on quick move-in supply.
+Note, these are only publicly advertised incentives so will underrepresent overall usage.

-There are currently 16,025 actively selling communities tracked by Zonda, up 7.3% from last year.
-On a month-over-month basis, the national figure largely flattened -0.3%.
-Total community count is 16.9% below the same month in 2019.
+There are currently 16,278 actively selling communities tracked by Zonda, up 8.6% from last year.
+On a month-over-month basis, the national figure grew 0.7%.
+Total community count is 15.7% below the same month in 2019.

-NEW: We now include QMIs per community in this report.
 QMIs per community is a good way to track how new home supply looks in the context of actively selling projects.
-There were 2.3 QMIs per community nationally in April, up 22% from the 1.9 this time last year but down 9.0% from the 2022 peak of 2.5.
+There were 2.2 QMIs per community nationally in May, up 10.5% from the 2.0 this time last year but down 13.6% from the 2022 peak of 2.5.

 Are you interested in seeing past National Housing Market Update and Pending Sales Index reports?
 Access our report library to learn more.